usaid-cs/yesterday-i-learned/vexillology.md

+- The [Kingdom of Dalmatia](https://en.wikipedia.org/wiki/Kingdom_of_Dalmatia) got the really short end of the stick when [Croatia](https://en.wikipedia.org/wiki/Croatia) decided to make [a new flag](https://en.wikipedia.org/wiki/Flag_of_Croatia).
+Apparently the tiny bits of yellow on that flag (try spotting it) was enough to symbolise the Kingdom of Dalmatia.
 - [Princple of flag design](https://www.youtube.com/watch?v=pnv5iKB2hl4): keep it simple.
 A flag should be so simple that even a child can draw it from memory.
 Use a standard set of colours, red white blue... blablabla and black. **Never use words or lettering of any kind.** Draw your design on a one-inch canvas.
 If it doesn't fit, it's no good.
 - The [flag of Nepal](https://en.wikipedia.org/wiki/Flag_of_Nepal) is "the world's only non-quadrilateral national flag".
 - A canton is any quarter of a flag.
 British colonial flags have the union jack at the upper left canton, for example.
 Not related to Canton the place.